jhvst/no-js-analytics/README.md

 });
 ```
 ###Defaults
    Top of these methods no-js-analytics automatically saves visitor information into a text file every two hours, declared in milliseconds at lib/middleware.js.
-Below it you can also find the default interval of db flush, which is set to happen once in a day.
+There you can also find the default interval of database flush, which is set to happen once in a day.

 ###To-do
 1. Returning and new visitor counters
-2. Some nice way to represent the data and more robust data structure
+2. Some nice way to represent the data and more robust data structure (Polychart.js?)
-3. More analytic features
+3. More features in general
-4. Spread to additional frameworks and languages
+1004.
+Spread to additional frameworks and languages
-5. World domination and bye-bye to formal javascript analytics
+1337 * 10⁹.
+World domination and bye-bye to formal client-side javascript analytics

 ###License (MIT)
    Copyright (c) 2013 Juuso Haavisto <juuso@mail.com>